 ABOUT THIS OPPORTUNITY:

-PLEASE NOTE: With this opportunity, we encourage observation, as well as self-reflection.
-While developing your proposal, we urge (but not require) that you contemplate some of the following questions:
+PLEASE NOTE: While developing your proposal, we urge (but not require) that you consider some of the following questions:

 WHAT WE WILL PROVIDE:

 - The selected project will receive an unrestricted artist fee of $5,000.

 - Travel and lodging expenses for three research trips during the residency, and for exhibition-related programs.

 - The selected artist(s) will receive a production budget to cover all research expenses, exhibition materials, and public program costs.

 - Newspace will provide access to its facilities in Southeast Portland (equipped with a darkroom, digital lab, and lighting studio), terms to be determined according to resident’s needs and facilities’ availability.

 - OHS will provide access to its collections during the course of the project’s development (to be scheduled following project selection).
 If you have questions regarding the materials available at OHS as you prepare your proposal, email email@example.com

 - The artist and/or collaborators will work regularly with Newspace’s Curator and OHS’s Archivist to develop the exhibition and programming components of the project.